12th Annual Pronunciation in Second Language Learning and Teaching Conference

 - Pronunciation learning with technology

-The Pronunciation in Second Language Learning and Teaching Conference invites proposals for three main types of presentations: Oral presentations (20 minutes +5 minutes of questions), posters (a dedicated 90-minute poster presentation session), and Teaching Tips (7-minute, evidence-based pedagogical approaches to teaching pronunciation ).
-The Call for Papers opens on January 6, 2020 and Closes on April 1, 2020.
-Notifications of acceptance will be made by early-May, 2020.
+The Pronunciation in Second Language Learning and Teaching Conference invites proposals for three main types of presentations: Oral presentations (20 minutes +5 minutes of questions), posters (a dedicated 90-minute poster presentation session), and Teaching Tips (7-minute, evidence-based pedagogical approaches to teaching pronunciation).
+This conference was postponed as a result of COVID-19, after a first call for presentation proposals had already closed.
+A second call for presentation proposals will now open on November 2, 2020 and close on Feb 1, 2021.
+We will consider submissions from the original and second call simultaneously.
+Please do not resubmit the same abstract during a second call, unless you have already asked us to remove your original submission.
+Notifications of acceptance will be made by early March, 2021.
+Please keep proposal abstracts to a maximum of 300 words.